brycewray/hugo-site/content/posts/2023/08/making-giscus-less-gabby/index.md

 # -
 ---

-**Update, 2024-01-25**: Now that the site has [a switch for auto mode as well as light and dark modes](/posts/2024/01/its-tri-state-switch-time/), I've provided [an update](#update-2024-01-25) to this post's featured code.
+**Update, 2024-02-15**: Now that the site has [a switch for auto mode as well as light and dark modes](/posts/2024/01/its-tri-state-switch-time/), I've provided [an update](#update-2024-01-25) to this post's featured code.
+I've also separated the JavaScript from the Hugo templating in both the pre-switch and post-switch code, which should make it easier for non-Hugo users who may want to use something like what I'll describe below.
 {.box}

 [Restoring](/posts/2023/06/return-giscus/) this site's former, [giscus](https://giscus.app)-powered comments section wasn't something over which I was exactly jumping for joy, given the [problems](/posts/2022/10/letting-go-giscus/) I'd attempted to solve by removing giscus in the first place.
 And I became even less happy about giscus's return last week, when I learned of a major flaw in my [chosen technique](/posts/2022/07/more-tips-using-giscus/#dont-show-it-by-default) for delaying giscus's large load of [Next.js](https://nextjs.org)-spawned JavaScript until a user actually wants to see the comments section.